harm-smits/42docs/libs/minilibx/getting_started.md

 ### Compilation on macOS

-Because MiniLibX requires Cocoa of MaccOSX (AppKit) and OpenGL (it doesn't use X11 anymore) we need to link them accordingly.
+Because MiniLibX requires Cocoa of MacOSX (AppKit) and OpenGL (it doesn't use X11 anymore) we need to link them accordingly.
 This can cause a complicated compilation process.
 A basic compilation process looks as follows.